Patrick Wolter

 Read moreLiz

 To maintain her emotional wellbeing, Liz makes time for herself each week, despite having two jobs and a family.
 She also enjoys reading, taking trips in her campervan and swimming.
+She is also enjoying spending time with her first grandchild, a little boy who arrived in July 2024.

 Lorraine